Ant2210/budgify/README.md

 -   [SQLAlchemy](https://www.sqlalchemy.org/) - Database abstraction library, used to interact with PostgreSQL.
 -   [Visual Studio Code](https://code.visualstudio.com/) - Was used as my code editor to write code, version control using git and pushing changes for storage to GitHub.
 -   [W3C](https://www.w3.org/) - To validate and test HTML and CSS code.
--   [JSHint](https://jshint.com/) - To validate and text javaScript code.

 [Back to top](#title)